Updated: Oct 14, 2021

 You might be thinking about setting goals, a theme word (check out our post on this a few years ago), or a resolution to work on living a happier, healthier life.

 I’m so all for this and I’ve already decided on my theme for next year (it’s “Intentional” if you’re curious).
 I’ve made a goal list and a timeline for when I want to accomplish those goals throughout the upcoming year.
-Honestly, this is one of my favorite things to do!
+Honestly, this is one of my favourite things to do!

 I just checked out one of my older goal lists on my computer (from 5 years ago) and I discovered I have accomplished almost everything.
 What a powerful reminder of the importance of setting goals!